 Negotiated rate is the amount participating providers agree to accept as payment in full for covered services.
 It is usually lower than their normal charge.
-Negotiated rates are determined by Participating Provider Agreements.
+Negotiated rates are determined by Prudent Buyer Plan Participating Provider Agreements.
+Note: If Medicare is the primary payor, the negotiated rate may be determined by Medicare's approved amount (see HOW COVERED EXPENSE IS DETERMINED).